-The haulage company of W & J Riding Ltd originated in Longridge near Preston Lancashire in 1922 when Mr William Riding and his eldest son Jim Riding, who were farmers, started to supplement their income by using horse and carts to move coal and cattle food from the local railway station.
+The haulage company of W & J Riding Ltd originated in Longridge near Preston Lancashire in 1922 when local farmers Mr William Riding and his eldest son Jim Riding started to supplement their income by using horse and carts to move coal and cattle food from the local railway station.

 Deciding that the future was in using motor vehicles they built a large garage on part of their farmland and named it Daniel Platt Garage, after the adjacent family owned Daniel Platt Farm.

 Jim bought a second hand Karrier six tonner which allowed them to do much longer journeys but, unfortunately, the lorry was very unreliable and frequently broke down.

 However they soldiered on until 1929 when the Karrier was eventually traded in for a brand new Leyland QH4.

 The Leyland QH4 four wheeler was a great success and from this time on Leyland lorries would be used almost exclusively by W & J Riding until 1963.